Known issues

 Shoreline clipping issues

-See Shoreline creation further information on methods to generate a shoreline.
+See Shoreline creation for guidance on generating a shoreline.

 Non-point intersection